About the Debtor Library

 here.
 The Education Department has created a help tool to guide borrowers.
 Find it

 here.
-Note that the Department will be conducting a one-time account adjustment in 2023 that may adjust past periods to count as qualifying time for IDR purposes.
-Some borrowers may benefit by taking action such as consolidating older loans or certifying public service employment.
+Note that the Department announced in 2022 a plan to conduct a one-time account adjustment, which may make past periods count as qualifying time for IDR purposes, even for borrowers who had not enrolled in an IDR plan.
 Find more information about the account adjustment

 Disability discharge.
 Borrowers who become totally and permanently disabled may qualify for a full discharge of federal student loan debt.
 Information